 Gear.
 You might need to buy some gear before you head off.
 A lot of travel blogs encourage you to buy stuff at your destination.
 Personally that’s not my style.
 Whether it’s hiking shoes or deodorant, I prefer to have my stuff and not spend time finding/shopping.It also depends on the destination.
 Last year on Champs-Élysées, shopping WAS the fun!
-But in Arenal earlier this year, I spent time in-between tours staring at the volcano from my hotel room.
+But in Arenal earlier this year, I happily spent time in-between tours staring at the volcano from my hotel room vs. out shopping.

-- Visas, documents.
+Visas, documents.
 Some tours include border crossings.
 When we went to Zimbabwe last year and did a day trip to Chobe National Park in Botswana, my husband, a Canadian, had to get a double entry visa when we arrived in Zimbabwe.
-If we hadn’t done our homework and bought him only a single entry visa we wouldn’t have been able to visit Chobe, which would have been a big shame as it truly is majestic!
+If we hadn’t done our homework and bought him only a single entry visa when we entered Zimbabwe, we wouldn’t have been able to visit Chobe, which would have been a big shame as it truly is majestic!

-- What language(s) is the tour given in?
+What language(s) is the tour given in?
 As a (typical) American, I assume tours are in English, but a few years ago my tour guide to the Phi Phi Islands repeated EVERYTHING he said in English…and German…and Spanish and Russian.
 While I was insanely impressed with our guide’s language skills, I was audibly exhausted by the end of the tour.
 And I would have either done a private tour or chosen a different company.

-6. Are any meals included?
-Veg and vegan options?
-The world in general, especially tourist areas, is getting much better about dietary restrictions and veg, vegan and gluten free diets but you really have to ask and specify your dietary needs.
+Are any meals included?
+And are there any vegetarian or vegan options?
+The world in general, especially tourist areas, is getting much better about dietary restrictions and vegetarian, vegan and gluten free diets but you really have to ask and specify your dietary needs.
 And don’t assume that meals will be included in your fee.

 As the world gets smaller and info is accessible online, day trips and tours get better and better.
 Have a brilliant time wherever you’re headed next and please tell us if this article helped you in the comments below!